philsbury/picture-quiz/readme.md

 ## Step 12

 Update `src/data/players.json` with the names of your players.
-2 are included, but more a possible
+2 are included, but more are possible

 ## Step 13